WHAT IS MINIMALISM?

 Like actually everything, and got rid of over half our stuff.
 We thought about the moments we looked forward to and the moments we dreaded.
 As we reshaped our priorities, we realized that all the stuff we thought we needed would have never brought us the joy that simple moments could.
 Eating meals together, going on walks, lounging on a hot summer day.
 The moments we thought were fillers for the day we’d “finally have it all” were really the “all” we were waiting for.

 So we made our list of what we wanted our days to look like.
 We thought about the times we were most happy and made a plan to make those moments happen more.
-Somewhere along the way our minds shifted from thinking about the stuff we needed to focusing on the moments we needed.
+Somewhere along the way, our minds shifted from thinking about the stuff we needed to focusing on the moments we needed.
 The time we needed together, for ourselves, and for our passions.

 Suddenly, the old couch we bought when we were first married seemed to fit right in.
-The old table I said I’d never take found it’s place in my kitchen nook.
+The old table I said I’d never take found it’s place in the kitchen nook.
 It did exactly what it was meant to do by giving us a space to sit and engage over meals together.
 We didn’t need the “perfect” table, we just needed a table.
 The stuff that I thought would kill me to look at everyday turned into things that I started to appreciate the most.
 It was there, making us comfortable as we continued creating moments and memories.
 The house I thought was too small turned out to be more than enough.
-At that point, we reshaped our goals to not be focused on all the stuff we don’t have.
-Instead, focused on the meaningful moments we needed more of.
+At that point, we reshaped our goals to focus less on all the stuff we don’t have.
+Instead, we focused on the meaningful moments we needed more of.